 Individual 401(k) Retirement Plan

-The types of businesses that can establish an Individual 401(k) include corporations, partnerships, and sole proprietorships.
+The types of businesses that can establish an Individual 401(k) include corporations, partnerships, and sole proprietorship.

-Also known as a Solo 401(k) or Self Employed 401(k), the Individual 401(k) is a good match if you have no employees or if you are a business where you and your spouse are the only employees with a compensation in excess of $100,000.
+The individual 401(k) is a good option if you have no employees or if you are a business where you and your spouse are the only employees with a compensation in excess of $100,000.

 Roth 401(k) Option

 In 2006, the Roth 401(k) was introduced, allowing you to make the salary deferral contributions on a post-tax basis and place them into a tax-free account similar to a Roth IRA.
 Profit-sharing contributions are still considered a pre-tax contribution.
 The Roth 401(k) account is well-suited to people who think they will be in a higher tax bracket in retirement than they are present.